Dement242/Silly_ComfyUI_LCM/README.md

   7. "Sampling method" is also set in the json. (no point in changing unless you want corrupted images)

-# If you want to also be able to include Loras in the prompt you send from SillyTavern, follow these steps:
+# If you want to also be able to include Loras in the prompt:

   1. In ComfyUI / Manager / Custom Nodes Manager